 Governments of the countries in which the Group operates may also seek to promote a stable and sustainable property market by monitoring the property market and adopting measures as and when they deem necessary.
 These governments may introduce new policies or amend or abolish existing policies at any time and these policies may have a retroactive effect.
 These changes may have a material adverse impact on the overall performance of the property markets in which the Group operates and thus affect the Group's businesses, financial condition, results of operations and prospects.
 For example, in February 2010, the Singapore government imposed stamp duty on sellers of residential properties which were sold within one year of acquisition to discourage short-term speculative activity.
 This was extended to residential properties sold within three years of acquisition from August 2010 and further extended to residential properties sold within four years of acquisition in January 2011.
 In addition, the Singapore government introduced from December 2011 an additional buyer's stamp duty, over and above the existing buyer's stamp duty, to be paid by certain groups of people who acquire residential properties in Singapore.
 The MAS also imposes constraints on property loans.
 In particular, the MAS has introduced a number of cooling measures, including limitations on loan tenure and loan-to-value ratios for residential property loans, and a requirement that purchasers pay a minimum cash percentage of the value of the property before a bank can disburse funds under the loan.
 For instance, in October 2012, the Singapore government imposed a cap of 35 years on loan tenures of all residential property loans (as well as refinancing facilities for residential property loans and credit facilities secured by residential property), and tightened the loan-to-value ratio requirements, particularly where the tenure of the loan exceeded 30 years, thereby impacting the availability of financing for purchases of residential properties.
-On 12 January 2013, the Singapore government further increased the additional buyer's stamp duty by between 5.0% to 7.0%, while the loan-to-value limits were further decreased.
-On 28 June 2013, the MAS introduced a total debt servicing ratio ("TDSR") cap of 60.0% for property loans (both for residential property and non-residential property) granted by Singapore financial institutions to individuals, sole proprietorships and vehicles set up solely for the purchase of a property.
+On 12 January 2013, the Singapore government further increased the additional buyer's stamp duty by between 5.0% to 7.0%, tightened the loan-to-value limits and raised the minimum cash down payment required for individual borrowers who have one or more outstanding housing loans and are obtaining a second or subsequent housing loan in connection with the purchase of residential properties.
+On 28 June 2013, the MAS introduced a total debt servicing ratio ("TDSR") cap of 60.0% for property loans (both for residential property and non-residential property) granted by Singapore financial institutions to individuals, including sole proprietorships and vehicles set up by individuals solely for the purchase of properties.